WorkerFramework/worker-framework/worker-core.md

  provide some "default" result data in case an unhandled exception is encountered.

+ Depending on the application configuration, different versions of the Worker message API may be shared on the same queue during an upgrade.
+This means that a Worker may receive incoming tasks of verisons `n` and `n+1` during this period.
+If a Worker cannot tolerate this it should be documented.
+To make a Worker tolerant, one approach is to have multiple task and result classes in the package and the correct one (de)serialised depending upon the message API version.
+This can be done in the `WorkerFactory`.
+Alternatively, to use the same task/result class, field types must *never* be modified (but new fields can be added).
+A `Codec` can tolerate unknown fields by using `DecodeMethod.LENIENT` and passing this to the `deserialise` method.
+In practice however, if a queue shares message versions, it may make sense to allow newer Workers to accept older tasks with some necessary logic in the WorkerFactory, but for older Workers to reject newer tasks back onto the queue in the assumption that newer Workers will be deployed to handle these in a reasonable timeframe.

 ### Handling errors with worker implementations

  The general following rules should be followed by all Worker implementations: